Where the Impact Happens

 Most ranching acres in America have mostly mama cows and exist primarily to produce calves.
 Sometimes these calves go to a “stocker operator” for more time in pastures.
 But because our beef is also 100% grassfed, all animals coming to us MUST go to a grass “finisher” - the regenerative alternative to a feedlot.

-We’re just getting started, so the list is thin right now.
-Enabling more life to grow in each of these fields is directly tied to our purpose, so watch us grow on this map:
+We’re just getting started, but enabling more life to grow in each of these fields is directly tied to our purpose, so watch us grow on this map:

-Even though the cow-calf producer is positioned for the greatest impact, the biggest missing link is the grass finisher - the pasture alternative to a feedlot.
-We’ll be starting with one ‘finisher,’ and hope to add more real soon.
+The biggest missing link in the grassfed supply chain is the finisher - the pasture alternative to a feedlot.
 It sounds easy, but there is much skill and art to producing a high quality product that you will savor while also having positive impact.
+So far, these are the families that finish the beef you buy:

 Godfrey Farms - Newkirk, OK